andrinbuerli/learning-approximate-nash-equilibria-for-jass/README.md

 ## Setup
-Build all the docker image using docker-compose
+Build all the docker images using docker-compose

 ```bash
 $ docker-compose build